 Bed bugs are a common example.
-Bed bugs can easily infest your home and cause a nuisance while you sleep.
+Adult bed bugs can easily infest your home and cause a nuisance while you sleep.
+Bed bugs prefer to bite humans and feed on them.
 Since they multiply so quickly, they’re difficult to kill.

 But 10 quintillion insects exist.
 This means you can easily mistake another bug for a bed bug.
 Here are some bugs mistaken for bed bugs and if these bugs are as dangerous as bed bugs.